rpdevries/rpdevries.github.io/_posts/2023-06-13-Dinosaur-Science-WY-2023.md

 Arriving at the camp, I was greeted with the familiar view of mountains.
 <br>

-With four years between this trip and the last, the hillside encasing the dinosaur had greatly eroded, covering the fossils with several feet of dirt.
-We went to work with shovels and pickaxes to reach the original rock layer.
+With four years between this trip and the last, the hillside encasing the dinosaur had greatly eroded, covering the exposed fossil with several feet of mud.
+We used shovels and pickaxes to reach the original rock layer.

 ### REPLACE THIS LINK WTIH EARLIER POST